avgra3/AudioConverter/README.md

 export ACTIVATION_BYTES="########"
 ```

 If you are building from source, you must also have a compatible version of the [.NET](https://dotnet.microsoft.com/en-us/) sdk installed on your machine.
+Current supoprted and testing version is .NET 8.
+However, when the next LTS version is released, the minimum version will be bumped as needed libraries are also built.

+For convenience, using [GNU Make](https://www.gnu.org/software/make/) make this simple when combined with the preconfigured [Makefile](./Makefile).
+See below on instructions or if you are not using GNU Make, use the Makefile as a reference for building on your machine.

 ### Building from Source